TiLied/CSTOJS_Pages/tutorials/hello-world.md

 [!code-csharp[](./HelloWorld_Example/Program.cs)]

 Now, let me explain line by line.
 In the meantime, you can run `cstojs-cli translate` and see a "Hello, World!" message on a reloaded "index.html".

-> [!NOTE]
-> You can ignore warnings as of 0.1.2, something regressed...

 ![Folder structure](../images/HelloWorld_Images/2.png)